theZalmanian/Spring2023-CPW253-Simon/README.md

 # Simon
-The Simon game is a classic memory game where a player is shown and then needs to repeat a sequence of colors in the correct order.
+The Simon game is a classic memory game where a player is shown a sequence of colors, and then needs to repeat the sequence correctly to move on to the next round.

 This app implements that game in Kotlin through Android Studio.

 ## Project Features
 The Android features I implemented for this project are: